Book Review of “How to Talk to a Widower” by Jonathan Tropper.

 I’m hoping I’ve been able to impart just how lovely this book is.
 Tropper is a master at character development, using first person to make us connect with his protagonist on a very emotional level, while including other literary devices to keep this from becoming monotone.
 The injection of human comedy onto the result of a human tragedy keeps this story from becoming maudlin.
 After all that, I cannot do otherwise than highly recommend that you read this book, which I’m giving a full five out of five stars.

-You can buy this book from Amazon, The Book Depository, on iTunes (iBook or audiobook), Barnes & Nobel, via Kobo (Walmart) books or audiobooks, eBooks.com, new or used from Alibris or Better World Books or from an Indiebound store near you.
+You can buy this book (via these affiliate links) from Amazon, The Book Depository, on iTunes (iBook or audiobook), via Kobo (Walmart) books or audiobooks, eBooks.com, new or used from Alibris or Better World Books or from an Indiebound store near you.
 (This is a revised version of my review that originally appeared under my username TheChocolateLady on the now defunct Dooyoo.

 3 thoughts on “Very Carefully, Apparently”